 If you think of your cruise ship as a type of floating hotel you’ll soon become an expert at what type of cruise will suit your family.
 You don’t want to book a trip that doesn’t include any family-orientated activities.
 Always check out the activities before you book your trip.
 Of course, a lot depends on the likes and interests of your family.

-It’s no use booking a tour which involves pizza creation in Naples if your child hates the idea of cooking.
+It’s no use booking a tour that involves pizza creation in Naples if your child hates the idea of cooking.
 All major operators – including Thomson Cruises, Royal Caribbean, and Norwegian Cruise Line – offer some kind of family cruise deals to choose from, so it’s easy to pick something that will please everybody.

 Packing for your cruise